 Review Your Credit Reports and Credit Score

-Before applying for a credit card, take a look at your most recent credit report.
+Before you find the best time to apply for a credit card, take a look at your most recent credit report.
 If your score is on the higher side, you may have access to a wider variety of credit cards than someone with poor credit or no credit.
-People with a low credit score are most likely better off going with subprime financial products.
+People with a low FICO score are most likely better off going with subprime financial products.

 Set Financial Goals